Open-Attestation/adr/nft_oa_minimal_code.md

 Currently, method 2 is preferred as it provides cleaner design to the smart contract.

+## Token Minting (Once per E-BL)
+1. Mint token from Etherscan.io (https://ropsten.etherscan.io/address/0xdf3cd1486b000fad44cc52233b249740a7ce627f#writeContract)

-## Token Transfer Flow
+## Token Transfer Flow (Once per possession change)
 1. Use Etherscan to transfer with Metamask (ie. https://ropsten.etherscan.io/token/0xdf3cd1486b000fad44cc52233b249740a7ce627f?a=2240248606332182506529263254949469315189771700379492593028330875108073422687#writeContract)

 ## Ownership Verification Flow

-This flow is for verifying that an entity who claimed to be the owner of a NFT.
-This flow may not be required initially if the two parties knows each other and is bounded by a separate legal contract.
+This flow is for verifying that an entity claiming to be the owner of a NFT is indeed the address in the E-BL.
+This flow may not be required initially if the two parties knows each other and is bound by a separate legal contract.

+`Verifier` is the person who wants to know if Party B owns the token `Token Owner` is the owner of the token

-1. Verifier generates a random message to be signed as a challenge
+1. `Verifier` generates a random message to be signed as a challenge
-2. Verifier sends the challenge to the owner and stores a copy for reference (assuming out-of-band communication)
+1. `Verifier` sends the challenge to the `Token Owner` and MUST store a copy for verification later (assuming out-of-band communication)
-3. Owner signs the challenge with private key after checking that the challenge is not a transaction (https://www.myetherwallet.com/interface/sign-message)
+1. `Token Owner` signs the challenge with his private key after checking that the challenge is not a transaction (https://www.myetherwallet.com/interface/sign-message) (Consider [ERC191](https://github.com/ethereum/EIPs/issues/191))
-4. Owner sends the signed challenge back to verifier (again, assuming out-of-band communication)
+4. `Token Owner` sends the signed challenge back to verifier (again, assuming out-of-band communication)
-5. Verifier compares the signed message with original message and owner's public address  (https://www.myetherwallet.com/interface/verify-message or https://etherscan.io/verifySig)
+5. `Verifier` compares the signed message with original message and owner's public address  (https://www.myetherwallet.com/interface/verify-message or https://etherscan.io/verifySig)

 ## Must Dos